hlibanya/spirv-simulator/README.md

 ## Execution framework (WIP)

+The main files of interest are spirv_simulator.hpp and spirv_simulator.cpp, they contain all the relevant code.

 The main framework is implemented in the SPIRVSimulator class and the InputData class.

 It can be used as follows: